-A reference frame is the realization of a theoretically defined coordinate system (reference system) in the form of concrete points (markers) attached to the solid Earth crust with precisely determined coordinates.
-Due to physical processes in the Earth system the points on the Earth surface undergo permanent variations in time (e.g., due to plate tectonics or tidal deformation).
-Hence, a reference frame typically also includes information about the temporal changes of the coordinates.
+A theoretically defined coordinate system (reference system) is realized in the form of concrete points (markers) attached to the solid Earth crust with precisely determined coordinates.
+Physical processes, such as plate tectonics or tidal deformations, cause all points on the Earth surface to undergo permanent changes over time.
+Hence, a reference frame typically also includes information about the temporal variations of the coordinates.

 The space geodetic observation techniques, such as Very Long Baseline Interferometry (VLBI), Satellite and Lunar Laser Ranging (SLR/LLR), Global Navigation Satellite Systems (GNSS) with the microwave techniques GPS, GLONASS, and Galileo as well as the system Doppler Orbitography and Radio positioning Integrated by Satellite (DORIS) provide the basis for the work within this research field.
 The geometric techniques allow for determining the geometrical figure of the Earth continuously and with high precision (at the mm-level).
 Hence, they enable to identify and quantify even the smallest variations in space and time.
 A fundamental requirement and the principal goal of DGFI-TUM's research in this field are highest accuracies, long-term stability and consistency for the full processing chain of the space geodetic observations and their combination.